Rape victim testifies in Swiss court as Liberian war criminal appeals conviction | Law-Order

 Rape victim testifies in Swiss court as Liberian war criminal appeals conviction

-Alieu Kosiah is appealing the 2021 ruling but Swiss prosecutors are arguing in parallel that he also committed crimes against humanity, which could increase his 20-year sentence if his conviction is upheld and he is found guilty on these counts.
-Kosiah, who fought against former Liberian president Charles Taylor's army in the 1990s, was convicted on charges including rape, murder and cannibalism in Switzerland's first ever war crimes trial.
+A woman cried on Wednesday as she testified to a Swiss court that a former Liberian rebel commander had raped her repeatedly during the country's civil war, on the first day of his appeal to overturn 22 convictions for war crimes.

-A woman cried as she testified to a Swiss court that a former Liberian rebel commander had raped her repeatedly during the country's civil war, on the first day of his appeal to have his 22 convictions for war crimes overturned.
-Alieu Kosiah is appealing the 2021 ruling but Swiss prosecutors are arguing in parallel that he also committed crimes against humanity, which could increase his 20-year sentence if his conviction is upheld and he is found guilty on these counts.
+A woman cried on Wednesday as she testified to a Swiss court that a former Liberian rebel commander had raped her repeatedly during the country's civil war, on the first day of his appeal to overturn 22 convictions for war crimes.
+While Alieu Kosiah is appealing the 2021 ruling Swiss prosecutors are arguing that he also committed crimes against humanity, which could increase his 20-year sentence if his conviction is upheld and he is found guilty on these counts.

 Kosiah was arrested in 2014 in Switzerland, where he had been living as a permanent resident.
 A 2011 Swiss law allows prosecution for serious crimes committed anywhere, under the principle of universal jurisdiction.
-Kosiah's lawyer Dimitri Gianoli said that Kosiah was not present when the crimes were allegedly committed.
-"He knows that he did nothing and is confident," he told reporters.
+Kosiah told the court he had never met the woman.
+"It's not because someone gets emotional that she is right," he said.
+His lawyer Dimitri Gianoli says he was not present when the war crimes were allegedly committed.

 During Liberia's back-to-back wars between 1989-2003 thousands of people were mutilated and raped in clashes that involved drugged fighters and marauding child soldiers conscripted by warlords.
 Unlike neighbouring Sierra Leone, engulfed in civil war at the same time and which later held war crimes trials, no prosecutions have taken place in Liberia.
 The victims testifying in Switzerland have asked for anonymity for fear of reprisals.
 Some former warlords still hold major positions in the country.